ShiYaya/graph/README.md

 - **Together with sampling strategies, the computation can be performed in a batch of nodes instead of the whole graph** (GraphSAGE and LGCN)

-## Graph level representation/Readout Operations( by "Deep Learning on Graphs: A Survey")
+## 图表达：Graph level representation/Readout Operations( by "Deep Learning on Graphs: A Survey")
 **Order invariance**  A critical requirement for the graph readout operation is that the operation should be invariant to the order of nodes, i.e. if we change the indices of nodes and edges using a bijective function between two vertex sets, representation of the whole graph should not change.